binarynoise/XposedModulets/MotionEventMod/README.md

 When using a stylus, usually the touch display is disabled.
 When putting the stylus aside, the touch display gets active again and your palm may activate the touch panel, flinging the page away.
-This makes continous writing impossible.
+This makes continuous writing impossible.

 This module disables touch input for some seconds after stylus usage to prevent the palm from flinging the page away